-The site is classified as Mixed Housing Type Residential per the Oakland General Plan's Land Use and Transportation Element (LUTE).
-This classification is intended to create, maintain, and enhance residential areas typically located near the City's major arterials and characterized by a mix of single-family homes, townhouses, small multi-unit buildings, and neighborhood business where appropriate.
+The site is classified Detached Unit Residential per the Oakland General Plan's Land Use and Transportation Element (LUTE).
+This classification is intended to create, maintain, and enhance residential areas typically located near the City's major arterials and characterized by detached, single unit structures.
 "Future development within this classification should be primarily residential in character."

-The proposed unmanned wireless telecommunication facility will not adversely affect and detract from the characteristics of the neighborhood.
-Specifically, the proposed new pole is similar to other utility poles within same block.
-The proposed antenna and associated related equipment are compatible with the typical utilities located on these poles.
-As a result the proposal is an appropriate location for the proposed telecommunication facility and would not significantly increase negative visual impacts to adjacent neighboring residential properties.
+The proposed unmanned wireless telecommunication facility, mounted on a replaced utility pole, will not adversely affect and detract from the characteristics of the neighborhood.